sellenth/crow/Demo/3of4/README.md

     To create more users run "./ui.py"

     You can now start the service on all machines by using tmux and/or "./crow_caw.py &"

+    Tmux is very helpful in this situation as you can run ./crow_caw.py in tmux then exit it (ctrl+b, d) and run "./ui.py" or "./submit.py"

     To enter a share on a client node run the "./submit.py" script while crow_caw is running which will prompt you for a username and password